metaodi/-equalstreetnames-zurich-todo/README.md

 The basic idea is to show streets from OpenStreetMap combined with data from the official Strassennamenverzeichnis and WikiData.
 Ideally new links on WikiData are created (e.g. add a "named after" claim to a street).

+To load the data. a github action is run regularly and the data uploaded as artifact.
+These arrifacts are then downloaded to heroku.